Company logo | Codica

 It would be a sound idea to measure customer lifetime value.
 You need this data to find out what revenue you will get from an average customer over the whole time they have been using your product.

-Thus, you will understand whether this revenue model will work for you, or you will have to consider other SaaS pricing strategies.
+Thus, you will understand whether this revenue model will work for you or whether you will need to consider other SaaS pricing strategies.

 You may calculate this figure easily.
 The formula looks the following way where ARPU stands for average monthly revenue per user: